Joann5005/https-gist.github.com-garhanso-5bedb0505800c532574a9b478741314d/main.md

 ## Summary of our committee's objectives

-*TBD: Discuss our objectives and document them here.*
+*TBD: Discuss our objectives and document them here.
+Here are some initial suggestions for us to consider:
+* Identify the versions of our controlling documents (articles of incorporation and bylaws) that should be taken into consideration.
+* Determine what changes might be worthwhile to:
+** make our articles of incorporation more consistent with Oregon state law, ** make our bylaws more consistent with our articles of incorporation, ** address issues that have been raised since the current bylaws were approved.
+* Document the issues and the relevant changes that might be made to address those issues.
+* Present the committee's objective thoughts to the board and to the membership for item-by-item consideration and vote(s) to approve specific changes.*

 ## Relevant laws in the State of Oregon

 Statutory law for nonprofit corporations in the State of Oregon is covered in ORS 65.
-* The 2019 version can be [read here](https://www.oregonlegislature.gov/bills_laws/ors/ors065.html).
+* The 2019 edition can be [read here](https://www.oregonlegislature.gov/bills_laws/ors/ors065.html).
 * Familiarizing ourselves with the current ORS 65 will help us understand what changes our bylaws may need, as relevant law may have changed over the years.
-* We should also double-check if any of the laws passed in 2020 affect what was covered in the 2019 version of ORS 65.
+* We should also double-check if any of the laws passed in 2020 affect what was covered in the 2019 edition of ORS 65.

 ## STCLC original and amended Articles of Incorporation documents

 There are at least two known versions of the STCLC Articles of Incorporation document.
 * The STCLC nonprofit was created in 1973 and its original articles of incorporation were certified on October 22, 1973.
 * At least one amendment was made to the articles of incorporation, and it was approved on May 2, 1989.
-*TBD: It is unclear whether there were any other amendments made, but if so they were not submitted to the State of Oregon.*
+* *TBD: It is unclear whether there were any other amendments made, but if so they were not submitted to the State of Oregon.*

 The following links provide access to the two known STCLC Articles of Incorporation documents in markdown format:
 * *TBD: Find original 1973 articles of incorporation and provide a link here.*